1-800-836-1160

 In some jurisdictions, financial services organizations may be required to retain call recordings for a minimum of five to seven years.
 But, some organizations may choose to retain call recordings for more extended periods for business purposes, such as quality assurance, training, or resolving customer disputes.

-Data Retention in Healthcare
+Data Retention in Banking

 In many jurisdictions, healthcare organizations are required to follow medical record retention guidelines, which may include call recordings if they contain relevant medical or patient information.
 These guidelines can vary, but a common requirement is to retain medical records, including call recordings, for a minimum of six to ten years after the last patient interaction or treatment.
 The retention period allows for continuity of care, legal compliance, and potential future reference.